joshbiology/graph_dictionary_learning/README.md

 2. GSC: http://www.cad.zju.edu.cn/home/dengcai/Data/SparseCoding.html
 3. K-SVD/OMP: http://www.cs.technion.ac.il/~ronrubin/software.html

-# Overview
+# Environment setup

 To install, first follow the readme instructions inside ompbox1, ompbox10, and ksvdbox13.
 Certain of their elements must be compiled locally.
+This is done by entering, for example, /ksvdbox13/private and running "matlab make".
+See the readme inside each folder for details.

 Then, ensure that those paths are exposed to your MATLAB environment using 'addpath'.
+This incldues the GraphSC and DGRDL_Package folder as well.

+Finally, we've found that sometimes, functions in DGRDL_Package still can't see functions that it needs in ksvdbox13, namely the sprow function.
+One workaround is, post-compilation, copy ksvdbox13/private/sprow.* to DGRDL_Package/.

+# Helper scripts

 The helper scripts, DGRDL_wrapper and OMP_wrapper, are simple wrappers that I wrote in order to facilitate development and scripting for the Webster paper.
-I incorporated the graph-laplacian calculating script from GSC, so that given an input data matrix, those calculations are performed automatically and passed on to DGRDL.
+I incorporated the graph-laplacian calculating script from GraphSC, so that given an input data matrix, those calculations are performed automatically and passed on to DGRDL.
 I also added a k-medioids step in dictionary initialization, such that any DGRDL run begins with an representative and stable set of k elements as the initial dictionary (rather than randomized columns, which was the default in the original implementation).
 Finally, these wrappers obey the data conventions established in the k-SVD, OMP, DGRDL and GSC implementations.
 For your input data matrix:

 1. Features are rows
 2. Signals are columns.